Method for simulating open-system dynamics using mid-circuit measurements on a quantum computer: Abstract

 \section{Abstract}

 We present a method for simulating the dynamics of an open electronic system on a quantum computer.
-This approach entails mid-circuit measurements and resets to simulate the addition or removal of fermions from the system and provides a way to apply non-reversible operations to a quantum computer.
-Using this method, we simulate the dynamics of an open electronic system consisting of a fermionic chain positioned between two conductive leads on the $ibm\_torino$ quantum computer.
+This approach entails mid-circuit measurements and resets to simulate the addition or removal of electrons from the system.
+Our method provides a way to apply non-reversible operations to a quantum computer without the need for additional qubits.
+Using this method, we simulate the dynamics of an open electronic system consisting of a chain of electrons positioned between two conductive leads on the $ibm\_torino$ quantum computer.
+We expect the method to be generally applicable to open systems.